If you live in Nebraska, you know how pesky wasps can be. Wasps are some of the most common insects in the state and can be a real nuisance.

 11. Paper Wasp

-Paper wasps are a common type of wasp found throughout the state of Nebraska.
+Paper wasps are a common type of wasp found throughout Nebraska.
 They are relatively large and typically have black or brown bodies with yellow markings.

-Paper wasps are social insects that build their nests out of paper-like material, which they form by chewing wood fibers and mixing them with their saliva.
+Paper wasps are social insects that build their nests out of paper-like material.
+They form these nests by chewing wood fibers and mixing them with their saliva.

 These types of wasps in Nebraska feed on nectar, honeydew, and other sweet substances.
 They also prey on other insects, such as caterpillars, to feed their larvae.

-Paper wasps are considered beneficial because they help keep the populations of some pests in check.
+Paper wasps are beneficial because they help keep the populations of some pests in check.

 12. Norton’s Giant Ichneumon Wasp